codename-hub/core/TUTORIAL.md

    "type": optionally, you can define "crud" or another inheritable context type.
 Then, you might not need to define stuff that is already present in the base context type.
    "template": explicitly use a template here "defaulttemplateengine": explicitly use a template engine defined in environment.json here

+__Step 3.5: Test!__

+Fine, now you're good to go!
+Fire up your browser at _http://your.url/?context=mycontext&view=myview_ (or even leave the view parameter, as you've defined the default view in your app.json).